aurasphere/gomorra-sql/README.md

 Video lessons on GomorraSQL syntax and philosophy [are available here](https://www.nowtv.it/watch/home/asset/gomorra-la-serie/skyatlantic_7bb8b3e11d19439fb71c68349b2cfab3).
 If you are also interested in corporate training, feel free to contact me for pricing.

 ## Contributions
-If you want to contribute to this project, just fork this repo and submit a pull request with your changes.
 Improvements are always appreciated!
+If you want to contribute to this project though, remember to open an issue with your suggestion before doing any changes.
+This will help you avoid working on something that won't get merged.

 ## Project status
 This project is considered completed and won't be developed further.